Deformations of Rational T-Varieties: Introduction

 In section~\ref{sec:fandecomp} we then show how to glue the deformations of affine $T$-varieties together to construct deformations of non-affine $T$-varieties.
 As in the affine case, we can also describe the fibers of such deformations explicitly as $T$-varieties.
 Restricting to the case of locally trivial deformations, we then calculate the Kodaira-Spencer map in section~\ref{sec:ks}.

 Of course, non-affine toric varieties provide again an example where our construction can be put to use.
 In section~\ref{sec:tc} we reformulate our Kodaira-Spencer calculation in nicer terms for this special case.
-For a smooth complete toric variety $X$, we then construct certain special homogeneous deformations and show that they in fact span $T_X^1$.
-Thus, at least for smooth complete toric varieties, our homogeneous deformations provide a kind of skeleton of the versal deformation.
+For a smooth complete toric variety $X$, we then construct certain special deformations and show that they in fact span $T_X^1$.
+Thus, at least for smooth complete toric varieties, our deformations provide a kind of skeleton of the versal deformation.

 Our approach has some aspects in common with the independent work of Mavlyutov---both approaches construct deformations via Minkowski decomposition of some combinatorial data.
 However, an important difference can be found in the distinct ways in which we translate our combinatorial data into deformations.
 His construction relies on the homogeneous coordinate ring of a toric variety.
-In contrast, our construction utilizes the language of $T$-varieties and polyhedral divisors. \\ \\ \emph{Acknowledgements}: We would like to thank Hendrik S\"u\ss{} and Klaus Altmann for a number of helpful conversations as well as for catching several errors.
+In contrast, our construction utilizes the language of $T$-varieties and polyhedral divisors. \\ \\ \emph{Acknowledgements}: We would like to thank Hendrik S\"u\ss{} and Klaus Altmann for a number of helpful conversations.
+Thanks are also due to the anonymous referee for suggesting several improvements.